 That said, before you go down any website-building rabbit holes, make sure you have an actual viable business.
 There’s no sense in dropping time and money on a website when you don’t even know if there will be demand for your services.

-I strongly recommend finding your first few clients via your network and word-of-mouth before worrying about building a website.
+All this said — if you’re doing this without the guidance of a proven course, I strongly recommend finding your first few clients via your network and word-of-mouth before worrying about building a website.

 Alrighty, with that caveat out of the way, let’s get into that inspiration!